5 Frugal Tips from Swiss Finance Bloggers| Updated: |

 We are a country where people pour way too much money into cars.

 I mean, have you seen the numbers of Audi and Tesla going around?
-The funniest thing is that we have the best public transport network on Earth!
+The funniest thing is that we have the best public transport network (the link does not work anymore) on Earth!

-Anyway, if you own a car, my frugal tip can help you save at least CHF 200, and up to CHF 1’000 if you are a fancy person liking brand new stuff.
+Anyway, if you own a car, my frugal tip can help you save at least 200 CHF, and up to CHF 1’000 if you are a fancy person liking brand new stuff.

 The method is simple: buy a car that is old and reliable enough that you can keep it for the next 10-20 years with the least amount of repairs.